pivotal/docs-tap/scst-store/amr/data-model-and-concepts.hbs.md

 The `Containers` data model includes information about a container, like runtime information about an image.
 The Observer sends this information to the Cloud Event Handler.
-Each entry represents the state of the container when an event occurred, such as when a container is running or terminated.
+Each entry represents the state of the container when an event occurred, such as when a container runs or stops.
 This lets you see the history of your containers.

 Each `Container` data entry stores information about the associated deployment